dvsa/cvs-poc-offline-pwa-appsync/README.md

 Create a proof of concept to show how AWS-AppSync and graphql can be used to store and syncronise data for an offline first progressive web application

-To get the projec working locally you'll need to install git secrets as this is used as a prepush check to mitigate the release of secrets into the public.
+To get the project working locally you'll need to install git secrets as this is used as a prepush check to mitigate the release of secrets into the public.
 For more information check the [Git Secrets Github Repo](https://github.com/awslabs/git-secrets).

 ### Setup